Appdynamics/mongo-monitoring-extension/README.md

 The MongoDB custom monitor captures statistics from the MongoDB server and displays them in the AppDynamics Metric Browser.

-This Extension works only with the Java agent.
+This extension works only with the standalone machine agent.

 Metrics include: